 This experience profoundly changed Smith’s views.
 By the end of the Peterboro meeting he had abandoned his support of colonization and come out as an immediatist abolitionist.
 He went on to become one of abolition’s most zealous advocates and without doubt was the movement’s most generous supporter.
 And it all began at the corner of Bleecker and Charlotte Street.

+The Building and Site.
 Second Presbyterian Church was dedicated in 1826.
 The congregation broke up in 1840.
 A Congregationalist group hired the church in 1841 and held services there for about three years.
 The building was briefly empty until a new Presbyterian congregation occupied it for about two years.
-In 1845, a Baptist congregation claimed the building, and Bleecker Street Baptist Church operated until 1887.
+In 1845, a Baptist congregation claimed the building, and Bleeker Street Baptist Church operated until 1887.
 In that year, the Baptist congregation dissolved and the church was sold.
 It is thought that the building was razed shortly thereafter.
+Its site is now part of Utica's Centro Hub transit terminal.